ivogeorg/intro-cs-problems/README.md

-# Problems for written final
+# Problems for written final exam

 **Description:** Problems for a written final in introductory/intermediate computer science and programming in Java.